 - Exercise physiologists, or

-- Kinesiologist, or
+- Kinesiologists, or

 - Physical or occupational therapist aides, or

 - Gym Supervisors

-Physical and occupational therapists must use the appropriate CPT[®] and HCPCS codes 97161-97168, 95992, and 97010-97799.
+Physical and occupational therapists must use the appropriate CPT® and HCPCS codes 97161-97168, 95992, and 97010-97799.
 These therapists must bill the appropriate covered HCPCS codes for miscellaneous materials and supplies.
+Some of these CPT® and HCPCS codes aren't covered or are bundled.